Owen3H/undici-shim/README.md

 # undici-shim [![Codacy Badge](https://app.codacy.com/project/badge/Grade/22c825427e0a47cb80fffdc59b1684fd)](https://app.codacy.com/gh/Owen3H/undici-shim/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade) ![GitHub repo size](https://img.shields.io/github/repo-size/Owen3H/undici-shim)

-### A small ESM/UMD library providing the fast `request` function from [Undici](https://github.com/nodejs/undici) within Node, otherwise `window.fetch` is utilized for use in the browser.
+### A small ESM/UMD library providing the fast `request` function from [Undici](https://github.com/nodejs/undici) within Node, otherwise `window.fetch` is utilized when running in a browser environment.

 ## Why?
 Upon trying to distribute a project, I found Undici was not isomorphic and couldn't be used on the client-side.<br>
 As such, this is a drop-in replacement for Undici when using bundlers like webpack/rollup.<br>

-Without the overhead of WHATWG Streams, the [request](https://undici.nodejs.org/#/?id=undicirequesturl-options-promise) method proves much faster than fetch.
+Without the overhead of WHATWG Streams, the [request](https://undici.nodejs.org/#/?id=undicirequesturl-options-promise) method proves much faster than fetch in both latency and throughput.

 |        Tests        | Samples |      Results     | Tolerance | Difference with slowest |
 |---------------------|---------|------------------|-----------|-------------------------|